Juan-Moctezuma/Statsheep-Web-Scraper/README.md

 1000 channels / YouTubers.
 The csv document and bar chart update whenever Statsheep does.

 ### Directory Tree
-N/A (project consists of one .py file)
+N/A (project consists of one file: Statsheep_scraper.py)

 ### What are the outputs?
 1. CSV